What is Rumi?

 The Masnavī

-The work for which he is most respected within the Sufi tradition itself is the Masnavī-ye Maʿnavī — the Spiritual Couplets — twenty-five thousand lines composed across the last decade of his life, often called the Qurʾān in Persian by Sufi commentators.
-Six volumes of didactic poetry, structured as parables that drift into commentary that returns to parable.
-The work is not the lyric ecstasy of the Dīvān; it is a teaching text, designed to do at length what the Friday sermon cannot do in an hour.
-The mechanism the Masnavī describes — the saturation of the practitioner by repeated invocation, the dissolution of the rememberer in the remembered (fanāʾ), the abiding (baqāʾ) that follows — is the same the dhikr practice cultivates and the same the Advaita Vedānta tradition calls self-realisation in Sanskrit.
-Rumi's relationship to Ibn ʿArabī, who died forty-three years earlier and whose doctrine of waḥdat al-wujūd — the unity of being — is essentially non-duality in Arabic, is debated; the temperament of the two men is different but the territory mapped is recognisably one.
+The work most respected within the Sufi tradition itself is the Masnavī-ye Maʿnavī, the Spiritual Couplets: twenty-five thousand lines composed across the last decade of his life, sometimes called the Qurʾān in Persian by Sufi commentators.
+Six volumes of didactic poetry, structured as parables that drift into commentary and return to parable.
+The Masnavī is not the lyric ecstasy of the Dīvān; it is a teaching text, designed to do at length what the Friday sermon cannot do in an hour.
+The mechanism the Masnavī describes is the saturation of the practitioner by repeated invocation, the dissolution of the rememberer in the remembered (fanāʾ), the abiding (baqāʾ) that follows.
+This is the same process the dhikr§ practice cultivates, and the same process the Advaita Vedānta§ tradition calls self-realisation in Sanskrit.

 Reception in English